mapbender/mapbender-documentation/en/book/quickstart.rst

 #.
 Notice that you have different areas in your application.
 Make sure to add the element to a region that makes sense.

 #.
+Configure the element.
+Notice: When you select an element for example **map** you see that the element has a set of attributes.
+Each element offers individual attributes for configuration.

+#.
 You can change the position of the element via drag & drop

 #.
 Have a look at your application.
 Open your application from :menuselection:`Applications --> Applications Overview`